Biodiversity planning assessments

 The final BPA, which contains a spatial dataset, expert panel report and summary report (where available), can be accessed using the Queensland Spatial Catalogue website.

 (Note: the BPA is a non-social and non-economic assessment, and is produced without regard to land tenure).

-A report summarising selected terrestrial and aquatic conservation values as identified by current biodiversity planning assessments and aquatic conservation assessments for a specific location, can be generated through the Environmental reports online page.
+A report summarising selected terrestrial and aquatic conservation values as identified by current biodiversity planning assessments and aquatic conservation assessments for a specific location, can be generated through Environmental reports online.

 BPAs have been released for approximately 80% of Queensland and these assessments are listed in the table below.

 |Cape York Heritage Area||1.1||9 December 2012|

 |Central Qld Coast||1.3||29 January 2007|